X-Bomber: Star Fleet

-X-Bomber was renamed Star Fleet and dubbed by English speaking actors for broadcast in the United Kingdom on ITV.
+X-Bomber was dubbed by English speaking actors and renamed Star Fleet for broadcast in the United Kingdom on ITV.
 The show was broadcast there on Saturday mornings, first airing on October 23, 1982, the day before Star Wars aired for the first time on British television.
 Due to its broadcast slot, the advertisements shown before, during and after each episode frequently included children's Public Information Films.
 The series was also broadcast as such on first-run syndication in the United States.

 Drawing heavily on diverse influences such as Star Wars, Japanese Anime and Gerry Anderson's various "Supermarionation" series, the show ran for twenty-four half-hour episodes (twenty-five in Japan - the eighteenth episode, titled Bloody Mary's Promotion, was not included in the English version, as it consisted mainly of flashbacks).

 The English version's theme song was composed by Paul Bliss, and was later covered by Queen member Brian May and Van Halen guitarist Eddie Van Halen.
 This was released under the name "Star Fleet Project".

 The screenplay was adapted for English by Michael Sloan, who in later years would create the popular TV series The Master and The Equalizer.

 Actress Denise Bryer ("Commander Makara") and editor Tony Lenny both went on to collaborate with Gerry Anderson and Christopher Burr making another memorable sci-fi series, Terrahawks.

 Plot outline

 The year is 2999 and the Earth is at peace following the Space Wars.
 The safety of the human race is ensured by Earth Defense Force (EDF).
 Shortly before the turn of the fourth millennium, the peace is broken by the appearance of a gigantic alien battle cruiser.
 Powerless to defend itself, the EDF's Pluto base is completely destroyed and the evil Commander Makara reveals that the same fate awaits the Earth unless the mysterious F-Zero-One is handed over to her.

-Unaware of the nature of F-Zero-One and fearing retribution, the EDF presses into action an untested, incomplete weapon, codenamed X-Project, from its hidden moon-base.
+Unaware of the nature of F-Zero-One and fearing retribution, the EDF presses into action an untested, incomplete weapon, codenamed X-Project, from its hidden moonbase.
 The X-Project is revealed to be a powerfully-armed spacecraft named X-Bomber.

 The series then follows the adventures of the crew of the X-Bomber, namely Doctor Benn, Shiro Hagen, Barry Hercules and John Lee who are joined by PPA, Lamia and her guardian Kirara.
 They set off to discover the nature of the F-Zero-One and try to protect it from the increasingly desperate Commander Makara and her menacing overlord, the Imperial Master.